 Ownership of the minimum stake required to submit lists shall be determined - in accordance with the provisions of Article 147-ter, paragraph 1-bis of the Consolidated Law on Finance - by taking into account the shares that are registered in the name of the Shareholder(s) on the day on which the lists are filed with the Company.
-In order to prove ownership of the number of shares necessary for presenting the lists, shareholders with rights must present and/or deliver the related documentation issued in accordance with Article 23 of the "Regulation governing the centralised management services, liquidation, guarantee systems and related management companies" as in force (adopted by the Bank of Italy/CONSOB on February 22, 2008 as subsequently amended, the "single measure"), also after filing the list, as long as within the terms envisaged for publication of the lists (i.e. at least 21 days before the date set for the Shareholders' Meeting called to resolve on appointment of the administrative body).
+In order to prove ownership of the number of shares necessary for presenting the lists, shareholders with rights must present and/or deliver the related documentation issued in accordance with Article 42 of the single measure on post-trading of Consob and the Bank of Italy of 13 August 2018, also after filing the list, as long as within the terms envisaged for publication of the lists (i.e. at least 21 days before the date set for the Shareholders' Meeting called to resolve on appointment of the administrative body).